Vaiden

 graduated from Mississippi State University.
 Carl was employed by U.S. Steel

-and lived in Huntsville, Alabama.
-Mary Ann became a Librarian at Hinds Jr.
+Huntsville, Alabama.
+Mary Ann became a Librarian at Hinds Jr. College in

 Carroll